Talk-down aircraft landing

 A talk-down landing may be attempted in the event of the death or incapacitation of an aircraft pilot.
-It involves a passenger or other unqualified person flying the aircraft to a landing with assistance from radioed instructions either from the ground or a nearby aircraft.
+It involves a passenger or flight attendant flying the aircraft to a landing with assistance from radioed instructions either from the ground or a nearby aircraft.

 There is no record of a talk-down landing of a large commercial aircraft.
 There have, however, been incidents where qualified pilots travelling as passengers or flight attendants on commercial flights have taken the co-pilot's seat to assist the pilot.